- This event has passed.

 We provide National Association of Social Workers (NASW) and Georgia Marriage and Family Therapy CE credits.
 More information on how to obtain CEUs can be found here.

 Bob Smith, MS, LMFT, CCSOTS, AAMFT Approved Supervisor, received his Master of Science in Marriage and Family Therapy from East Carolina University in 1997.
-Bob has been an American Association for Marriage and Family Therapy (AAMFT) Approved Supervisor since 2001 and has accumulated over 15,000+ clinical hours working directly with families.
+Bob has been an American Association for Marriage and Family Therapy (AAMFT) Approved Supervisor since 2001 and accumulated over 15,000+ clinical hours working directly with families.
 In 2008 Bob became clinically certified as a Sex Offender Treatment Specialist (CCSOTS) and continued his efforts in providing treatment to juvenile sex offenders.

 Bob joined the Institute for Family Centered Services by assisting families who were about to lose custody of their children to the state in 1994.
 Eventually a private practice developed and until recently his focus has been on furthering Family Centered Treatment®, an evidence-based program that he co-developed.
 Bob currently is responsible for assisting with changes in the development of Family Centered Treatment® and provides oversight for each of the state’s training programs and developed the FCT training into an online and competency-based program & Evidence-Based Practice (EBP).